AmmarBandukwala/python-django-docker/README.md

-# python-django-docker
+# Python-Django ToDo App

-Django REST API deployed via Docker Container
+This repo contains a basic Django app within a Docker Container that can be deployed to a cloud container instance.